pip-services/pip-services-docs/content/en/golang/postgres/persistence/postgres_persistence.md

 #### GetListByFilter
 Gets a list of data items retrieved by a given filter and sorted according to sort parameters.

-This method shall be called by a public **getListByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.
+This method shall be called by a func **getListByFilter** method from a child class that receives [FilterParams](../../../commons/data/filter_params) and converts them into a filter function.

 > (c [*PostgresPersistence]()) GetListByFilter(correlationId string, filter interface{}, sort interface{}, sel interface{}) (items []interface{}, err error)